ZAIN-UL-ABDIN-GHANI/usage-metering-billing-engine-FlyRanK/BUILDLOG.md

 The 27-day period is a calendar period, not a claim of 27 continuous full working days.

-The approximately 40-hour figure is a focused-development estimate, not a machine-generated time-tracking record.
+The approximately 90-hour figure is a focused-development estimate, not a machine-generated time-tracking record.

 The module count is 13 because the supplied implementation record documents Modules 1 through 13.

-No Modules 14 or 15 are claimed as completed in this document.

 ---